If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 Padel vs Pickleball - Which Is Easier to Learn?

-Because padel courts are bigger and the gameplay pace is faster, there is more ground to cover playing padel.
+As padel courts are bigger and the gameplay pace is faster, there is more ground to cover playing padel.
 The rallies also tend to be longer due to shots being played off the ground, back, and side walls, so keeping the ball in play does require more physical exertion overall.

 Overall, both sports require some level of fitness.
 Pickleball tends to have a slower pace that is suited to players who want more gentle gameplay and start gradually building their confidence.